-- (i) Cash and cash equivalents, trade and other receivables and trade and other payables are short-term instruments whose carrying value are deemed to be equivalent to fair value.
-Trade and other payables exclude amounts provided for relating to annual leave which is not considered a financial instrument. - (ii) Term receivables generally reprice to a market interest rate every 6 months, and fair value therefore approximates carrying value. - (iii) Financial liabilities are classified into Levels:
+- i.
+Cash and cash equivalents, trade and other receivables and trade and other payables are short-term instruments whose carrying value are deemed to be equivalent to fair value.
+Trade and other payables exclude amounts provided for relating to annual leave which is not considered a financial instrument. - ii.
+Term receivables generally reprice to a market interest rate every 6 months, and fair value therefore approximates carrying value. - iii.
+Bank borrowings entered into an interest rates swap hedging instrument, fair value assessment every 6 months

+Financial liabilities are classified into Levels: